-Subject of assessment: ECS 03 Junk Job Chargeable Collections Coverage: Service Specific ☐ Strategy ☐ Policy ⊠ Service ☐ Fund ction This is a decision relating to: ☐ Process/procedure ☐ Programme ☐ Project ⊠ Revi iew ☑ Organisational change ☐ Other (please state) It is a: New approach: Revision of an existing approach: It is driven by: Legislation: Local or corporate requirements: Description: Evegislation: Key aims, objectives and activities To Introduce a £24.50 charge for a bulky household waste collection, in general this will be for up to five items.
+Subject of assessment: ECS 03 Junk Job Chargeable Collections Coverage: Service Specific ☐ Strategy ☐ Policy ⊠ Service ☐ Function ction This is a decision relating to: ☐ Process/procedure ☐ Programme ☐ Project ⊠ Revi ew □ Organisational change ☐ Other (please state) It is a: New approach: Revision of an existing approach: ng approach: It is driven by: Legislation: Local or corporate requirements: Description: To Introduce a £24.50 charge for a b than the two tier system in place curre.
+Statutory drivers (set out exact ref Under the terms of the Environmenta and as such, under section 45 (1), hathe Council has specific powers to stien the Council has specific powers to stien the receptacle(s) must be The materials or items which materials or items which materials proposal is to remove the currer remove the Free of Charge collection onto a booking system on a first com £15 for the request to be fast tracked.
+Key stakeholders and intended be The key stakeholders are Environme consultation.
+Intended outcomes To cease the free Junk Job Collection Key aims, objectives and activities To Introduce a £24.50 charge for a bulky household waste collection, in general this will be for up to five items.
 This will provide a more streamlined service than the two tier system in place currently.
 Statutory drivers (set out exact reference) Under the terms of the Environmental Protection Act, 1990, Middlesbrough Council (the 'Council') is classed as a Waste Collection and Disposal Authority, and as such, under section 45 (1), has a statutory duty to collect household waste from all domestic properties in the Borough.
-Under Section 46(4) of the Act, the Council has specific powers to stipulate: • The size and type of the collection receptacle(s); • Where the receptacle(s) must be placed for the purpose of collecting and emptying; • The materials or items which may or may not be placed within the receptacle(s). • Differences from any previous approach This proposal is to remove the current 2 tiered approach (as shown below) & to streamline the service.
+Under Section 46(4) of the Act, the Council has specific powers to stipulate: • The size and type of the collection receptacle(s); • Where the receptacle(s) must be placed for the purpose of collecting and emptying; • The materials or items which may or may not be placed within the receptacle(s).
+Differences from any previous approach This proposal is to remove the current 2 tiered approach (as shown below) & to streamline the service.
 The council would charge £24.50 per Junk Job and remove the Free of Charge collection service.
 Currently MBC offer a 2 tiered system in that residents can request the service free of charge and are placed onto a booking system on a first come first served basis, with approx. appointments occurring up to 12 weeks after the request.
-Alternatively, they can pay £15 for the request to be fast tracked and the appointment usually occurs within 3 weeks of the request. • Key stakeholders and intended beneficiaries (internal and external as appropriate) The key stakeholders are Environmental Services, Residents & Members.
-The service will be reviewed only following a process of member/public consultation. • Intended outcomes To cease the free Junk Job Collection service To increase the charge for the Junk Job Service The chargeable service will generate an annual income of circa £92,000 The generated income saving is a key component in achieving Middlesbrough Council's future saving targets in 24/25 financia Live date: 1st April 2024 Lifespan: From 1 st April 2024 onwards Date of next review: N/A
+Alternatively, they can pay £15 for the request to be fast tracked and the appointment usually occurs within 3 weeks of the request.
+Key stakeholders and intended beneficiaries (internal and external as appropriate) The key stakeholders are Environmental Services, Residents & Members.
+The service will be reviewed only following a process of member/public consultation.
+Intended outcomes To cease the free Junk Job Collection service To increase the charge for the Junk Job Service Live date: 1 st April 2024 Lifespan: From 1 st April 2024 onwards Date of next review: N/A